CybercentreCanada/assemblyline-service-jsjaws/README.md

   flag turns on this extraction.
 * `extract_eval_calls`: Files that each represent a Eval Call can be noisy and not particularly useful.
 This flag turns on this extraction.

+## Features included with Internet connectivity
+### jQuery Fetching
+There have been samples that embed malicious code within standard jQuery libraries.
+If the service Docker container has access to the Internet, then we can fetch the actual jQuery library and compare the two files, determining the difference between them and then extracting the difference (aka malicious code).
+If the service Docker container does not have Internet access, then please set the `docker_config` value of `allow_internet_access` to `False` in the `service_manifest.yml`.